 Now, Back to ROI

-While cost savings can clearly be seen in the research, ROI is still an important calculation to make.
+While cost savings can clearly be seen in the research, return on investment is still an important calculation to make.
 Within the IDC study, the average investment per organization was $274,326 per 100 users.
-They saw a return on that dollar amount in under six months and an overall ROI of 224% according to their three-year ROI analysis.
+They saw a return on that dollar amount in less than six months and an overall ROI of 224%, according to their three-year ROI analysis.

-Naturally, before making a decision about whether or not to use a Managed IT Service, you need to assess the benefits to understand if they align with your business objectives.
+Naturally, before making a decision about whether to use a Managed IT Service, you need to assess the benefits to understand if they align with your business objectives.

 Benefits of Managed IT Services

-Whether your business is small or large, its bottom line can benefit from using a Managed IT Services.
-You'll have consistent monthly costs, be able to scale as necessary, have immediate access to experts and won't need to spend a significant part of your budget setting up infrastructure.
-The benefits of Managed IT Services may be just what your business needs to take it to the next level.
+By using Managed IT, you'll have consistent monthly costs, be able to scale as necessary, have immediate access to experts, and won't need to spend a significant part of your budget setting up infrastructure.
+The benefits of Managed IT could be just what your business needs to take it to the next level.

-To uncover what Managed IT Services can do for your organization, contact one of our Managed IT specialists.
+To discover what Managed IT Services can do for your organization, contact one of our Managed IT specialists.